1905 Alberta general election: Electoral boundaries

 The boundaries of the electoral districts for the first Alberta general election were prescribed in the Alberta Act (Canada) and were a source of controversy with accusations of gerrymandering in favour of the Liberal Party and northern Alberta.
 Northern Alberta is thought by some to be over-represented.
-(Note: During the debates in Parliament, it was generally agreed upon that the dividing line of northern and southern Alberta was township 38 of the Alberta Township System.
+(Note: During the debates in Parliament, it was generally agreed that the dividing line of northern and southern Alberta was township 38 of the Alberta Township System.
 Township 38 includes the City of Red Deer, Alberta.)
-Calgary-based newspapers the Calgary Herald, Calgary Albertan, and Eye-Opener made claims that the borders constituted preferential treatment for Edmonton and northern Alberta.
-Prime Minister Laurier had received assurances that the distribution was fair from Alberta Members of Parliament Talbot and Oliver, but when word of Calgary's opposition reached Ottawa, Laurier summoned Talbot to explain the situation.
-On May 19, 1905, Talbot spent the morning convincing Laurier that the distribution was fair, Laurier agreed, but remained cautious and asked that the boundaries be submitted to a commission of judges for review.
-Laurier called a second meeting with Talbot on May 28 after receiving correspondence from Calgary Liberals but was once again put at ease with Talbot's explanation, and the concept of the judicial commission for review was likewise put to rest.
+Calgary-based newspapers the Calgary Herald, Calgary Albertan, and Eye-Opener made claims that the districting constituted preferential treatment for Edmonton and northern Alberta.
+Alberta Members of Parliament Talbot and Oliver had assured Prime Minister Laurier that the districting was fair, but when word of Calgary's opposition reached Ottawa, Laurier summoned Talbot to explain the situation.
+On May 19, 1905, Talbot spent hours convincing Laurier that the distribution was fair.
+Laurier agreed but remained cautious and asked that the boundaries be submitted to a commission of judges for review.
+Laurier called a second meeting with Talbot on May 28 after receiving correspondence from Calgary Liberals but was once again put at ease by Talbot's explanation, and the concept of the judicial commission for review was never acted on.

 Conservative Member of Parliament for Calgary Maitland Stewart McCarthy made no effort to advance Calgary and southern Alberta's claims for fair representation until June 20, 1905, much too late to make a difference.
 In the two-hour speech, McCarthy called for 15 seats in southern Alberta and 10 in northern Alberta and demanded a judicial commission to oversee the boundaries.
 However, McCarthy made no effort to participate in the early drafting process of the Alberta Act, instead hoping for an invitation to participate, one which never came from Oliver, the brunt of his efforts came too late in the drafting process.